kwan3217/rocketometer36_290/README.md

 * `RKTO0600.SDS.zip` - raw rail data file, PKZIP compressed
 * `firmware.tar.gz` - Firmware package, as flown (from RKTO0620.SDS) but zpaq uncompressed and gzip recompressed
 * `extractFast.c` - C program described above
-* `apid list.xlsx` - Some documentation of the packet format, not know to be completely up-to-date.
+* `apid list.ods` - Some documentation of the packet format, not know to be completely up-to-date.
 Use the source code as the final authority.
 * `import_fast.pro` - IDL program which converts extractFast output to CSV tables, among other things.
 * `RKTO0620_csv.zip` - Compressed archive containing the following files
    * `RKTO0620_fast.csv` - Comma separated values, fast packets as described above